danielececcarelli/Transfer-RL-NIM/README.md

 ```

-# Transfer the Learning from different number_rows games
+# Transfer the Learning from different number_rows-game

 In order to re-use the policy from games with a smaller number of rows, we can simply add zeros in front of the keys.